grpc/proposal/A88-xds-data-error-handling.md

   be obtained.
 Note that if an error is passed to this method after the watcher has previously seen a valid resource, the watcher is expected to stop using that previously delivered resource.
-In this case, the XdsClient will remove the resource from its cache, so that CSDS will not report a resource that the client is not actually using.
+In this case, the XdsClient will remove the resource from its cache, so that CSDS (see [gRFC A40]) will not report a resource that the client is not actually using.

 - `OnAmbientError(Status status)`: Will be invoked to notify the watcher of an error that occurs after a resource has been received that should